barotto/test386.asm/README.md

 POST 13 Bit Test operations
 POST 14 Double precision shifts
 POST 15 Byte set on condition
 POST 16 Call in protected mode
 POST 17 Adjust RPL Field of Selector (ARPL)
 POST 18 Check Array Index Against Bounds (BOUND)
 POST EE Series of unverified tests for arithmetical and logical opcodes
 POST FF Testing completed

 Note: test 0xEE always completes successfully.
 It will print its computational results on the parallel and/or serial ports.
 You'll need to manually compare those results with the reference file test386-EE-reference.txt

+For the full list of tested opcodes see intel-opcodes.ods

 **WARNING**: this program is designed to test emulators and was never tested on real hardware.
 Use at your own risk.